GergoMiklos/plots/README.md

 # plots

-Experiments for running ipynb files through Tornado websockets
+Experiments for serving ipynb notebook files through Tornado websockets as a web application